Canada’s Restoration Services: Case Study

 They also add tags and notes that are automatically sent with their shifts to an at-office administrator.
 A timesheet is then created on the desktop “Launch Pad” where an administrator can access, edit, and approve all shifts.
 The report can then be exported to payroll systems.

 Using the mobile time clock with GPS location, Darren was able to have a better overview of where his teams are at all times, thanks to Connecteam’s live geo-tracking uses “Breadcrumbs” technology that allows for tracking employees’ location while they’re clocked in and on the move, with minimal effect on their battery or data plan.
-On the employees’ side they clock in and out as usual, while the administrators are able to view their route during the shift over the enlarged map and even play a video animation that connects all the breadcrumbs together into a single trail.
+On the employees’ side they clock in and clock out as usual, while the administrators are able to view their route during the shift over the enlarged map and even play a video animation that connects all the breadcrumbs together into a single trail.
 Breadcrumbs track employees’ location while they’re on the clock, whether their app is opened, closed, or running in the background.

 Contractors that work with insurance companies know that compliance is key, and straying from guidelines and regulations could spell doom for your business.
 Still, compliance is an issue for many contractors.